metalsoft-io/metalcloud-sdk-go/docs/PaginatedLogicalNetwork.md

 ### NewPaginatedLogicalNetwork

-`func NewPaginatedLogicalNetwork(data []LogicalNetworkDataItem, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *PaginatedLogicalNetwork`
+`func NewPaginatedLogicalNetwork(data []LogicalNetwork1DataItem, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *PaginatedLogicalNetwork`

 NewPaginatedLogicalNetwork instantiates a new PaginatedLogicalNetwork object This constructor will assign default values to properties that have it defined,